LucasDelfino92/morrowindsharp/visuals.md

 - [**Luminous Atronachs**](https://www.nexusmods.com/morrowind/mods/42613?) by PeterBitt: adds glow maps to all three Atronachs in Morrowind so that they glow in the dark.
 - [**Melchior's Magnificent Manuscripts**](https://www.nexusmods.com/morrowind/mods/45626?) by Melchior Dahrk: replaces the book meshes and scrolls.
 Also adds new scroll textures.
   - MO2 will install the mod as a BAIN package.
 Tick **00 Core** and click **OK**.
-- [**No Unnatural Lights**](https://www.nexusmods.com/morrowind/mods/47126) by Necrolesian: interior water sources will no longer emit light.
-  - Only install the old **No Interior Blue Water Glow** file.
 - [**Nordic Chest Replacer**](https://www.nexusmods.com/morrowind/mods/45383) by Remiros: replaces the standard wooden chests in Nordic Tombs with a unique model, because the original looked horribly out of place.
 - [**Parasol Particles**](https://www.nexusmods.com/morrowind/mods/47755) by Melchior Dahrk: adds falling spores particle effects to the iconic emperor parasol mushrooms.
 - [**RainSplash**](https://www.nexusmods.com/morrowind/mods/43124) by abot: adds rain splashes around the player when it is raining.